 Grows best in slightly acidic soil with good drainage.

 Water regularly until established, 2-3 times a week during the first growing season.
-Increase the watering frequency in dry weather, and decrease frequency during heavy rain periods.
+Increase the watering frequency in dry weather, and decrease the frequency during heavy rain periods.

 Fertilize with an acidic plant fertilizer in spring after the threat of frost has passed.
 Topdressing the soil underneath your October Magic Pink Shi Shi Camellia yearly with a couple of inches of composted manure, such as Black Kow, will keep your soil rich and healthy.